 A Foodie’s Guide to Eating in Historic Savannah

-Having not taken a solo trip since Paris and squeezing in the last bit of “summer vacation” before my second semester of graduate school, I took a trip to Savannah, GA.
-I knew Savannah would be a great solo trip destination but didn’t know the food would be so good!
+After not taking a solo trip since Paris and squeezing in one last bit of summer vacation before my second semester of graduate school, I decided to visit Savannah, Georgia.
+I knew Savannah would be a great destination for a solo trip, but I didn’t realize just how memorable the food scene would be.

-If you love to eat when traveling and planning a trip to Savannah, here’s an affordable foodie’s guide to eating in historic Savannah restaurants.
+If you love eating your way through a city and are planning a trip to Savannah, this affordable foodie’s guide to eating in historic Savannah highlights some of the best restaurants, local favorites, and Black-owned spots worth adding to your itinerary.

 Orale Tacos for a Tacos and Margaritas

-On day one in Savannah after checking into the Andaz Hotel and learning about African American History in Savannah, I was FAMISHED.
-I received a recommendation from a Downtowner driver for Orale Tacos on Congress Street.
+On my first day in Savannah, after checking into the Andaz Hotel and learning about African American History in Savannah, I was starving.
+A Downtowner driver recommended Orale Tacos on Congress Street, and it turned out to be the perfect first stop.

 Belford’s for Seafood and Steaks

-Shortly after my tour of the First African Baptist Church, I walked to Belford’s Seafood and Steaks.
-Belford’s Seafood and Steaks is ranked as one of the best restaurants in Savannah and the food did not disappoint.
+After touring the First African Baptist Church, I walked over to Belford’s Seafood & Steaks in City Market.
+Belford’s consistently ranks as one of the best restaurants in Savannah, and it absolutely lived up to the hype.

 B Matthews Eatery for Brunch